 Wine rated (2023 guide) 94+/100

-A blend of 50% Grenache, 30% Syrah and 20% Mourvèdre, Gigondas Les Hauts De Montmirail 2022 comes from high-altitude terraces and limestone soils.
-Aromas of darker berries, leather, graphite, camphor, violets and hints of spring flowers define the flavors, and the palate is medium to full-bodied, with a tight, concentrated and incredibly pure style.
-It shines with incredible purity and elegance, and should gain some weight and richness with 3-5 years of cellaring.
+A blend of 50% Grenache, 30% Syrah, and 20% Mourvèdre, Gigondas Les Hauts De Montmirail 2022 comes from high-altitude terraces and limestone soils.
+Aromas of darker berries, leather, graphite, camphor, violet, and numerous notes of spring flowers define the bouquet, and the palate is medium-bodied to full-bodied, with a tight, concentrated, and incredibly pure style.
+It shines with incredible purity and elegance and should gain a little weight and richness with 3 to 5 years of cellaring.

 Customer rating